sroberts/sroberts.github.io/_posts/2015-01-03-the-perils-of-mis-attribution.md

 title: The Perils of Attribution
 ---

-It's impossible to be involved in the information security community right now and to avoid [the issues going on at Sony](http://www.wired.com/2014/12/sony-hack-what-we-know/).
-The details of the attack by "The Guardians of Peace" may never be fully known, but it is safe to say that this has become one of _the_ defining computer security events from a public perspective.
-Plenty of people are addressing this from a variety of angles so I just want to speak to one, some what tertiary but none the less key issue, the "attribution" debate.
+It's impossible to be involved in the information security community right now and to avoid [the incident going on at Sony](http://www.wired.com/2014/12/sony-hack-what-we-know/).
+The details of the attack by "The Guardians of Peace" may never be publicly known, but it is safe to say that this has become one of _the_ defining computer security events from a public perspective.
+Plenty of people are addressing this from a variety of angles so I just want to speak to one, somewhat tertiary but none the less key issue, the "attribution" debate.

 ## A bit of History